LTU Forge Global Games Jam

 Quick text effect at the beginning and you get dropped in the game.
 Hit the green to win.
 It's faster and the win area smaller for more difficult versions of this game.

 What was fun about these minigames being independent from the rest of the game is that they can be imported into the core game and placed anywhere.
-Being PIXI.Containers, they lived right in the scene graph with everything else.
+Being PIXI.Container

 The other minigame started out as a bottle flipping game (I got a little side tracked) but turned into the final game for escaping Carl.